peter-sarazin/book-collection-service-node/README.md

 The following relationships have been implemented:
 - Each Book has one Publisher.
 - Each Book has one or more authors.
+- Each Author has one or more books.

 In the test data provide, the books with bookId 1, and bookId 2 each have two authors.